How can believers go into the final seven years, if God has not appointed them to wrath?

-John indicated that "the woman" (that is, an Israeli remnant) will escape and be taken care of "for a time, times and half a time"—that is, "for a year, two years, and half a year," or 3½ years.
+John indicated that an Israeli remnant of "the woman" will escape and be taken care of "for a time, times and half a time"—that is, "for a year, two years, and half a year," or 3½ years.
 This will be the final half of the 70th Week.
 During this same period, Satan's rage will increase:

-Then the dragon was enraged at the woman and went off to make war against the rest of her offspring—those who obey God's commandments and hold to the testimony of Jesus (Revelation 12:17).Clearly, those who "hold to the testimony of Jesus" are Christian believers, as they will be present on the earth during the second half of the final seven years.
+Then the dragon was enraged at the woman and went off to make war against the rest of her offspring—those who obey God's commandments and hold to the testimony of Jesus (Revelation 12:17).Clearly, those who "hold to the testimony of Jesus" are Christian believers, most of whom will be present on the earth during much of the second half of the final seven years.